 Who is considered to have LASIK?

 Tired of wearing eyeglasses or contact lenses?
-You’ve probably had a fair share of experience with the frustrations that come with being dependent on eyewear for a better vision.
+You’ve probably had a fair share of experience with the frustrations that come with being dependent on eyewear for better vision.
 If you’d like to be free from eyeglasses and contact lenses, you might want to consider LASIK eye surgery.

 However, we remind everyone that LASIK is not always suitable for everyone.
 A good LASIK surgery candidate should be at least 18 years old and have a stable prescription for at least 2 to 3 years.
 You must also be in good overall health to ensure no illness or disorder will prevent your body from healing.
 This also includes being free from eye diseases, corneal abnormalities, scars, or infections.
 Consult with your eye doctor to determine if LASIK is right for you.